Women’s NCAA Division I Champion Adela Cernousek Turns Pro

 To take up her place in the field for final stage and the chance to earn an LPGA Tour card for next season, she needed to turn professional by 5pm ET on 15 November.

-Following the event, she indicated her desire to return to Texas A&M for her senior year, saying: "I think that's the plan.”
+Following the event, she indicated her desire to return to Texas A&M for her senior year, saying: “I think I'm going back to school and staying amateur.
+I think that's the plan.”

 Following her apparent change of heart, Cernousak leaves behind a glittering college golf career.
 As well as her individual title in the women’s NCAA Division I Championship, where she beat Lottie Woad by three in the biggest college golf tournament, she achieved a scoring average of 69.94 in her junior year - the lowest in school history and the first under 71 by a woman.

-She also won the professional event the Open des Aisses in her homeland in 2021 and represented France in the 2023 Women's World Amateur Team Championship.
-Cernousak was also a member of the International team at the 2024 Arnold Palmer Cup.
+She also represented France in the 2023 Women's World Amateur Team Championship and was a member of the International team at the 2024 Arnold Palmer Cup.

 Cernousak’s decision comes after two other college players who advanced to the final stage of LPGA Tour Q-Series, UCLA’s Zoe Campos and Mississippi State’s Julia Lopez Ramirez, also turned professional ahead of the deadline.